Dog-hacked/Dog/README.md

 # Dog
-Dog: I like cyber and yeah. # 🐍 Dog Python Systems
+Dog: I like cyber and yeah, I work on a chromebook so if your in school dont give up. # 🐍 Dog Python Systems

 A collection of Python tools, experiments, and code-powered chaos.
 Built to run fast, hit hard, and stay sharp.